We Are Excited To Visit The Nordic Countries In Summer

 We love to use London as a gateway to Europe.
 On each visit, we plan just a few things to see and do.
 For our 3 night stay, we used IHG Rewards to book the Intercontinental Park Lane.
 This puts us close to the public transit system so we can easily explore.

 There are a lot of things on our “maybe” list for London.
-But top of the list will be Afternoon Tea at the Ritz London.
+But top of the list will be Afternoon Tea in London.
 We love to splurge on Afternoon Tea when we travel.
 And there could be no more iconic spot than the Ritz London.

 It will be great to enjoy London for a few days before flying back to Toronto.